 The International Accounting Standards Board (IASB) issued a number of amendments and new standards that took effect on January 1, 2021.
 None of these amendments or standards had an impact on the Company's financial statements.
 For more information on these amendments and new standards, refer to Note 3 of the consolidated financial statements, entitled "Changes in Accounting Policies."
-Also, on December 9, 2021, the IASB published a narrow-scope amendment to the transition requirements for entities that first apply IFRS 17 Insurance Contracts and IFRS 9 Financial Instruments at the same time to improve the usefulness of the company is continuing its work related to the application.
-Lastly, the Company is continuing its work related to take effect on January 1, 2023.
+Also, on December 9, 2021, the IASB published a narrow-scope amendment to the transition requirements for entities that first apply IFRS 17 Insurance Contracts and IFRS 9 Financial Instruments at the same time to improve the usefulness of the comparative information at the time of initial application.
+Lastly, the Company is continuing its work related to the application of IFRS 17 Insurance Contracts, which is scheduled to take effect on January 1, 2023.
 The Company is currently evaluating the impact of this standard on its financial statements.